 There is no air conditioning?
 True.

 Due to Seattle’s mild climate (translated: it rains all the time), the production floor does not have any form of air conditioning.
 They control the temperature by two means: the weather outside and the facilities illuminations devices a.k.a. lights.
-If the facility gets too warm, open says-a-me the factory door open and fans are engaged to direct air into the monolithic structure.
+If the facility gets too warm, open says-a-me the factory doors open and fans are engaged to direct air into the monolithic structure.
 If the building gets too frigid, they rely on the lights above the production floor.
 The Boeing Everett factory uses over 1,000,000 light bulbs to illuminate 472,000,000 cubic feet of space!

 Conventional cranes are used to move planes and components during assembly?
 False.